Zariphron/Team-10/Specification.md

       * Users selected in Time Management option Then users selected in Visualize timeblocks function

 ## Primary sequence
-      1. System prompt user click on which calendar user want to see.
+      1. System prompts user to click on which calendar user want to see.
-      2. Users click calendar
+      2. Users clicks calendar
       3. System shows the user a list of events in the calendar that the user created before.
-      4. User click an option of events which they want to see or click all event option.
+      4. User clicks an option of events which they want to see or click all event option.
       5. System shows the user’s events to review.
-      6. User click exactly on an event.
+      6. User clicks on an event.
-      7. User back the screen of choosing option screen or quit Visualize timeblocks function.
+      7. User backs out to the screen to choose a previously made event or quit Visualize timeblocks function.

 ## Alternate Postconditions
       * Users see their notes on flash card

 # Use case 15: Create time blocks (using markdown)
 ## Summary
       * A user wants to create some notes, aware and strategic of how they want to spend their time.